maherabdelsamie/ATH-vs-QM-simulations/README.md

 Dr. Maher Abdelsamie<br>maherabdelsamie@gmail.com<br>

 ### Abstract
 The Active Time Hypothesis (ATH) [1] proposes a novel mechanism of entropy-phase coupling that deviates from standard quantum mechanics (QM).
 To investigate this hypothesis, we developed a comparative simulation framework that evaluates entropy, coherence, and phase variance metrics under both ATH and QM models across a range of parameters.
 Our results reveal significant differences in phase-sensitive behaviors, enhanced coherence persistence, and entropy-phase coupling under ATH.
 These findings offer a compelling basis for ATH’s theoretical validity and pave the way for experimental validation.
-The simulation framework and its results are discussed in detail.

 Results:
 ========